rails/rails/guides/source/active_record_callbacks.md

 class Book < ApplicationRecord belongs_to :library, touch: true after_touch do
-    puts 'A Book was touched'
+    puts "A Book was touched"
   end
 end